 2.1.
-Social determinants of health and wellbeing
+Social determinants of health

 The social determinants of health are the conditions in which we are born, we grow and age, and in which we live and work.
 Research shows that the social determinants can be more important than health care or lifestyle choices in influencing our health outcomes.
-This is why it is so important that everyone in the Scottish Borders plays their part in their own health and wellbeing.

 The factors below all impact on our health and wellbeing.

-To truly improve health and reduce socioeconomic and health inequalities, not only do we need to provide high quality health and social care but we need to consider and work to address the societal, economic, cultural, commercial, and environmental context in which we live.
+To truly improve health and reduce inequalities, not only do we need to provide high quality health and social care but we need to consider and work to address the societal, economic, cultural, commercial, and environmental context in which we live.

-As such it is essential that the Scottish Borders Health and Social Care Partnership works with communities across the Scottish Borders, along with its delivery partners and Community Planning Partners to deliver improvements in health and wellbeing for the people of the Scottish Borders.
+As such it is essential that the Scottish Borders Health and Social Care Partnership works with its delivery partners, Community Planning Partners and communities across the Scottish Borders to deliver improvements in health and wellbeing for the people of the Scottish Borders.